Compliance

 • "Do Not Sell or Share My Personal Information" link

-• Methods to submit requests (2+ methods)
+• Methods to submit requests (2+ methods required)

 • Respond to requests within 45 days

-• Data inventory and mapping
+• Complete data inventory and mapping

 • Contracts with service providers and third parties